Skip to main content

 Quickstart

 Let's see a very straightforward example of how we can use OpenAI tool calling for tagging in LangChain.
-We'll use the with_structured_output method supported by OpenAI models:
+We'll use the with_structured_output method supported by OpenAI models.

-%pip install --upgrade --quiet langchain langchain-openai
+%pip install --upgrade --quiet langchain-core

 Let's specify a Pydantic model with a few properties and their expected type in our schema.